x402: Can HTTP 402 Power Payments for AI Agents?

 - Is this data actually useful for my current task?

 Finality.
-Once settled, it's done.
-No chargebacks, no disputes, no 3-day wait.
+Once settled, it's done, with no chargebacks, no disputes, no 3-day wait.
 The agent gets a transaction hash as receipt.

 x402 vs Traditional Payments